erlage/rad/README.md

           ]
         )
         ```
-  This was just an example, you don't really need these type of widgets while using Rad.Just use a CSS framework of your choice and build whatever design you want.
+    This was just an example, you don't really need these type of widgets while using Rad since you can now use a CSS framework of your choice.

+3. Rad's doesn't rebuild widgets multiple times a second, which means for animations you've to turn to CSS.

+4. Lastly, Rad is fast, thanks to its tiny core and number of optimizations on top of that.

 ## Widgets Index